Classical and Modern Languages

-Welcome to Foreign Languages & LiteraturesThe Department of Foreign Languages and Literatures offers courses in thirteen different languages; majors in French, Spanish, Italian, and two Romance languages; a concentration in Hispanic Linguistics; and minors in Classical Studies, French, Hispanic Linguistics, Italian and and Spanish.
+Welcome to Classical and Modern Languages & LiteraturesThe Department of Classical and Modern Languages and Literatures offers courses in thirteen different languages; majors in French, Spanish, Italian, and two Romance languages; a concentration in Hispanic Linguistics; and minors in Classical Studies, French, Hispanic Linguistics, Italian, and Spanish.

 - Develop proficiency in comprehending, speaking, reading, and writing the standard academic variety of at least one language other than English.

 - Formulate and defend an analytical thesis in written and oral formats.

 - Distinguish between reliable and unreliable primary and secondary research sources.

 - Evaluate the strength of claims in one's own and others' writing.